jhaiian/ClintBrowser/README.md

 ---

-# License & Trademark Policy
+# License

 The source code of this project is licensed under the [GNU General Public License v3.0 (GPLv3)](https://github.com/jhaiian/ClintBrowser/blob/main/LICENSE).

 The names "Clint" and "Clint Browser," the logo, screenshots, custom-made drawables, and all related branding assets are **trademarks** or **proprietary assets** of the author and are **not licensed under the GPL**.
-Use of these assets requires explicit written permission from the author.
+Use of these assets requires explicit permission from the author.

 ---